redcode/Z80/documentation/Introduction.rst

 Special RESET
 -------------

-The special RESET is a little-known debug function of the Z80 CPU described in US Patent `4486827 <https://zxe.io/depot/patents/US4486827.pdf>`_.
+The special RESET is a little-known pseudo interrupt described in U.S. Patent No. `4,486,827 <https://zxe.io/depot/patents/US4486827.pdf>`_.
 It was first `documented <http://www.primrosebank.net/computers/z80/z80_special_reset.htm>`_ in detail by Tony Brewer.
 It is not of particular interest for the emulation of commercial systems, as no machine is known to make use of it except for a few development systems such as the Zilog In-Circuit Emulator (ICE).

 Enabling its implementation is discouraged because it adds additional operations that may very slightly affect the speed of interrupt responses and the resumption of emulation when the CPU is in the HALT state.